Hermione's essence pervades this book. This book is hers.

 |

-book, maybe more than any other, she feels a bit abused, taken advantage
+think in this book, maybe more than any other, she feels a bit

-Weasleys, goes immediately to Harry and, with very little effort, manages
+the Weasleys, goes immediately to Harry and, with very little

 She's the only one to notice Harry in pain.
 Perhaps the quote